 11 Develop A Morning Exercise Routine

-This could be gentle exercise like yoga or a more vibrant workout like those on the YouTube channel, PopSugar Fitness.
+This could be gentle exercises like yoga or a more vibrant workout like those on the YouTube channel, PopSugar Fitness.
 Having a regular exercise routine with a friend can make it easier to commit.
 You will also feel more energised, and your mood will improve.

 12 Write Down Your Goals For The Day